 In our research, we saw the sales reps carried a lot of different things around in the course of helping a customer.
 That meant they were likely to put the tablet down.
 A lot.
 We also weren’t going to have one tablet per rep in the stores, a hard design constraint that brought a lot of fun features to life.
 On the surface, this meant the app needed a to have user accounts and a login and user switching.
 Having this lock screen let me surface other information quickly: who was currently on the floor, who currently was acting as the floor manager, and who was on break/lunch.
 This information sounds trivial until you are interrupted while trying to sell a phone by a customer who is looking for the rep that was helping her two hours ago.
 The system lets a rep pick up any tablet, if she is not currently carrying one, and learn the status of a coworker.

 T-Mobile USA is a huge company.
 Things don’t always move quickly.
 We finished this project and it moved into development and didn’t exit development until I was no longer consulting for T-Mobile.
 I have seen tablet QuikView in use in the company’s retail stores, and the pattern of the sales reps having to move back and forth between the desk and the sales floor was noticeably absent with the tablets in place.
-While I don't have any hard numbers to point to about the sucess of the program, a couple years later I asked a random sales rep in the flagship downtown Seattle store, where we did some of our research, how he liked the tablets.
+While I don't have any hard numbers to point to about the success of the program, a couple years later I asked a random sales rep in the flagship downtown Seattle store, where we did some of our research, how he liked the tablets.
 Having no idea who I was or the role I played in the system he told me, "They're so much better than the way we used to have to do things."
 Then he tried to get me to upgrade my iPhone by showing me my options on his tablet.
 Mission accomplished.

 Wanna see more pictures?
 Everyone always does.
 Here are a few more images from the QuikView mobile project: more pages from the schematics and a couple of additional task-flows I mapped out.